vinsworldcom/nppGitSCM/README.txt

 PATH environment variable.
 Usually C:\Program Files\git\cmd.

-DEPENDENCIES
+COMPILING

-The Makefile is written for gmake.exe from the MinGW distribution.
-There is a Dev-Cpp project file (.dev) included.
+There was a Makefile written for gmake.exe from the MinGW distribution.

-I compiled with the MinGW released with Strawberry Perl version:

-This is perl 5, version 18, subversion 4 (v5.18.4) built for
-MSWin32-x86-multi-thread-64int

-g++ (release with patches / build 20130526 by strawberryperl.com) 4.7.3

-  - I need to compile as 32-bit to match my Notepad++ install
-  - I have UNICODE enabled to match my Notepad++ install

-You can edit the Makefile to suit your needs.
+I've compiled it fine, but needed to statically include glibc so I could change my C compiler in my path.
+This led to a much larger DLL.
+Also, I couldn't get the docking interface to work when compiling with MinGW.

+I compiled with MS Visual Studio Community 2017 and this seems to work OK.

+[x86 Native Tools Command Prompt for VS 2017] Configuration=Release
+Platform=Win32

+  msbuild

 INSTALLATION